lkirk/ts-two-locus-proto/README.md

 meson setup build
 ```

+Note: if you don't have `ninja` or `meson` installed on your system, they are installed
+in the conda environment.
+You can source the conda environment to perform all actions
+in this codebase.

 ## Running Tests

 There are two test suites: a python and a c test suite for running the python